What Is A Scheduled Process? 3 Reasons Why Getting One Is Important!

 So if an acidified food or beverage was improperly processed and distributed, the health of your consumers may be adversely affected.
 It most cases you end up losing an enormous amount of money if you were forced to recall all your products back.
 Not mention you probably get into some legal trouble if the situation is severe enough.
 So the main point here is to not take any risks with your products even if you think your product doesn’t contain acidified substances.

 Have your products go through a scheduled process also makes you come out with the proper documentation.
 These documentations help prove that your item has been reviewed and verified by certified food scientists.
 So deciding that you won’t get it done is not a smart move.
-Especially because trying to sell untested food products on an open market is a violation of FDA regulations.
+Especially because trying to sell untested food products on an open market is extremely illegal.
 You can get into some serious trouble with the government and the FDA (Food Drug Administrator).
+Even if your item is self-stable and that has no acidity issues It’s still illegal to sell a product without obtaining a scheduled process.

-A scheduled process has the appropriate critical control points that must be followed.
-And if you don’t complete them successfully as they are listed then your product is considered tainted and prohibited from sale.
+A scheduled process has too many critical control points in it that are very important to follow.
+And if you don’t complete them successfully as they are listed then your product is considered tainted and illegal for sale.
 To prove that you completed all tasks and all necessary procedures you have to keep great records.
 Proving the safety of your products for customer use should be one of your top concerns.

 3. Records & Registration

-Of course, when you’re ready we can help you get it done fast and the right way.
-Get Started HERE!
+Of course, when you’re ready you can complete the application with us at Organic Food Incubator and we’ll help you get it done fast and the right way.
+Get Started